-The complete primary and subpixel dither patterns are available as ASCII tables, in arcseconds:
+A complete set of primary and secondary subpixel dither patterns (specified in arcseconds) is available as ASCII tables in a .zip file:

 All pointing offsets are relative to the selected aperture's reference position in that aperture's ideal coordinate frame (X, Y).
 All NIRCam apertures are nearly aligned (to ~1° of rotation) with both the JWST coordinate system (V2, V3) and all detector rows and columns.

 Patterns for 2–9 positions

 Eight small (up to 0.41" across) STANDARD subpixel dither patterns were designed with 2–9 positions (Figure 1).
 The 4-point pattern samples the pixel-phase space with twice the resolution of the NIRCam pixels.
 The 9-point pattern samples 3 times the pixel resolution, which would be most useful for F070W observations.

 All 8 patterns are kept small enough (within a 13 × 13 pixel box, 0.41" on a side) to ensure coherent subpixel shifts for all pixels on the detector, given geometric distortion.
 Allowing for 2% deviations in pixel scale at the detector edges, a 13-pixel shift at the detector center might differ by 0.26 pixel at the edges.
 This subpixel deviation maintains coherent subpixel shifts across the detector.

 APT provides options for N = 1, 2, 3, 4, 5, 7, 9 Subpixel Positions (excluding 6 and 8 for simplicity).
 N = 1 means no subpixel dithering.